Phenol | Structure, Preparation, Reactions, Properties | Crack Chemistry

 Dow’s Process |

-It was first introduced by Dow Chemical Company In U.S.A
+It was first introduced by Dow Chemical Company In the U.S.A

 Mechanism of Reaction